jayl-dev/react-native-sparkles/README.md

 I pulled it out into its own component and added a few simple properties so that I can open source it and share it with the community.

+ **Note:** This component uses [react-native-reanimated](https://docs.swmansion.com/react-native-reanimated/) and [react-native-svg] to draw, so it's only meant for simple UI effects, not for complex animations or games.

 ## Installation

 ```sh